soumiknafiulferdous/Online-Medicine-Shop/README.md

 10. Invoice is issued with the name and deatails of the customer after purchasing the medicine.

-11. Admin can assign deliveryman to deliver the medicines to the customers.
+11. Admin can assign deliveryman to deliver the medicines to the customer.

 12. Deliveryman details can be managed by the admin.